privacybydesign/irma-frontend-packages/README.md

 ![Starting a session directly, with signed request](docs/images/flows/flows.002.png) _Starting a session directly, with signed request_

-The payload that gets sent to the Yivi server to start the session is signed by your application back-end, so the web browser can't alter the request and the Yivi server can verify its authenticity.
+The payload that gets sent to the IRMA server to start the session is signed by your application back-end, so the web browser can't alter the request and the IRMA server can verify its authenticity.

-However, the web browser will be able to see the resulting disclosure or signed contract, because the web browser will be the one receiving the result token from the Yivi server.
+However, the web browser will be able to see the resulting disclosure or signed contract, because the web browser will be the one receiving the result token from the IRMA server.
 This may be an issue for some scenario's.
-In these scenarios you can get [signed JWTs as result](https://yivi.app/docs/yivi-server/#signed-jwt-session-results) from the Yivi server.
+In these scenarios you can get [signed JWTs as result](https://yivi.app/docs/yivi-server/#signed-jwt-session-results) from the IRMA server.
 This flow with receiving JWTs as result is not elaborated in this example.

 ![Getting the session result directly](docs/images/flows/flows.004.png)